windwalker-io/framework/src/Console/README.md

 $console->execute();
 ```

-This will do same action:
+This code will do same action:

 ``` php
 <?php